Skip to content

 Door handle to surface At least 2 inches

-Walkway behind the table 36 inches ideal
+Walkway behind the table 36 inches feels best, 30 inches is usually the lower edge of comfort

 Thirty-six inches feels good.
 People don’t turn sideways.
 You don’t scrape knuckles.
+You don’t feel the table every single time you leave the house.

 Standard Walkway Width: The Grocery Test